This post may contain affiliate links. See our affiliate disclosure for more.

 5. Photo Editor

-Photo editing is a crucial task in the modern world and graphic designers are expected to be knowledgeable in the use of tools such as Photoshop, Illustrator, and other design systems.
+Photo editing is a crucial task in the modern world and graphic designers are expected to be knowledgeable in the use of tools such as Photoshop or Illustrator and even mobile applications for portable editing work like Instasize, among other design systems.
 When you work as a photo editor, you’ll be manipulating and customizing images, creating compositions, designing high-resolution graphics, and more.